Near32/comaze-gym/README.md

 ## Usage

 `gym` must be installed.
-An Kuhn's poker environment can be created via running inside a `python` interpreter:
+CoMaze environment can be created via running inside a `python` interpreter:

 ```python
 >>> import gym